wp-plugins/blogvault-real-time-backup/readme.txt

 With a regular backup plugin, there is a possibility of losing data even if you have daily scheduled backups.
 Sites that deal with e-commerce or news undergo multiple updates in a day.
 An outage in the middle of the day could spell doom. blogVault’s real-time backup ensures that any change is immediately saved with this instant backup.
 You no longer have to worry about losing a single transaction, even if your site crashes in between scheduled backups. blogVault also has special handling for wooCommerce sites which regular backup plugins can’t handle.

 = WordPress Multisite(WPMU) Backup =
 blogVault supports WordPress Multisite backups.
-The entire multi-site can be backed up, migrated or restored.
+The entire multi-site is backed up, migrated or restored.
 Some other services backup only a single subsite.
-However, we will backup the entire network, hence reducing the possibility of any shared resource such as plugin or theme to be lost.
+However, we backup the entire network, hence reducing the possibility of any shared resource such as plugin or theme being lost.

 = Backup Monitoring =
-Does your backup plugin verify the integrity of your backups? blogVault monitors the scheduled backups and notifies you immediately when an issue arises with your backups.
+Does your backup plugin verify the integrity of your WordPress backups? blogVault monitors the scheduled backups and notifies you immediately when an issue arises with your backups.

 = Backup History =
-An easy way of managing backups is very essential for any backup plugin.
+An easy way of managing WordPress backups is very essential for any backup plugin.
 Assuming that you take daily backups of your site, we are talking about 30 a month, 360 a year, and so on.
 A good history page that lists all the backups is very useful.
 However, if you want to look for a specific backup version, how do you do it?
 If you want to rollback your site to backup containing specific changes, is there a way? blogVault’s history page includes all the details for each backup like list of plugins, number of posts, pages, files, and tables.
 Not only that, it also highlights the changes in a backup making it really easy to locate any specific updates.
 It also includes a screenshot for every backup which again enables you to find a particular backup with a single glance.

-= Test-Restore the Backup =
+= Test-Restore your Backup =
-blogVault Provides a unique feature which lets you restore the backup temporarily on our test servers.
+blogVault provides a unique feature which lets you restore a backup temporarily on our test servers.
 This lets you validate the backup and ensure that the backup is perfect.
 It can also be used to identify the right backup to restore from in case you are reverting to an older backup.

 = Support =
 blogVault provides the best technical support in comparison to other wordpress backup plugins, using phone, email and chat.
 If you face any issues with backups, the support team is always ready to help.

 = Backup Plans =
-blogVault provides 3 different backup plans – basic, plus, and pro, to suit different backup needs.
+blogVault provides 3 different WordPress backup plans – basic, plus, and pro, to suit different backup needs.
 Whether you are a small time entrepreneur or a large company, blogVault puts an end to your data loss worries with these flexible backup plans. blogVault includes a 7 day free trial so that you can explore all the features of this backup plugin before committing to a specific backup plan.
 Your WordPress backups are as valuable as your site itself.
 Without a good backup in place, you are a risk of losing everything when your site goes down.
 It is very important to choose a backup plugin that brings the best backup features and guaranteed support.
 The blogVault backup plugin is the best choice for you.

 [vimeo http://vimeo.com/88638675]